 From "More Accurate and Timely Estimates Lead to Better Investment Strategies"

-Confirming the superior accuracy and representativeness of the Estimize data over Thomson Reuters I/B/E/S, Deutsche Bank reports, "We found multiple benefits to using the Estimize dataset; especially in short term applications where accuracy is essential.
-The diversity of contributors provides a greater spectrum of information which improves investment strategies."
+Deutsche Bank Quant Research found multiple benefits to using the Estimize dataset; especially in short term applications where accuracy is essential.
+The diversity of contributors provides a greater spectrum of information which improves investment strategies.

 University of San Diego, Biljana Abebambo & Barbara Bliss "On More Accurate Estimates And True Market Expectations"